How to Setup MongoDB Text Search with Node.js

 }

-First, let's add text index to title
+First, let's add a text index to the title:

 db.posts.ensureIndex({title: "text"});